Opportunities and Benefits of CETA for Canada’s ICT Exporters

 - Canadian ICT companies also benefit from improved labour mobility provisions, expanded access to EU government procurement opportunities, and the eligibility to test products for European conformity in Canadian facilities.

 |Television cameras, digital cameras & video camera recorders||Up to 14%||0%|

 |Antennas and antenna reflectors and parts||3.6% to 5%||0%|

 |Parts of electric sound or visual signalling apparatus||Up to 2.2%||0%|

 - CETA provisions make it easier for short-term business visitors, intra-company transferees, investors, contract service suppliers, and independent professionals to conduct business in many EU Member States.

 - This may include entry without the requirement of a work permit for 90 days in any six-month period for any of the following activities: meetings or consultations, research and design, marketing research, training seminars, trade fairs and exhibitions, sales, purchasing, after-sales or after-lease service, commercial transactions, translation and interpretation (conditions apply in some Members States).

-- Under CETA, Canada will gain new access at the sub-central level (regions and municipalities), to procurement by local contracting authorities, as well as bodies governed by public law (e.g. hospitals, schools, academic institutions).
+- Under CETA, Canada gains new access at the sub-central level (regions and municipalities), to procurement by local contracting authorities, as well as bodies governed by public law (e.g. hospitals, schools, academic institutions).